fpisidoro/subatomico/README.md

 // now calculate the new Activity var newActivity = f18fdg.activityAfter(new Duration(hours:3)).inMillicuries;//
 ```
-This is probably enough to get most of you started, but read on for more details on input and output.
+This is probably enough to get most of you started, but read on for more options on input and output.

 ## Radionuclide class (for halflife)
 You would want to create an instance of the **Radionuclide** class for the following situations: